· Compliance · 13 min read

 RCRA storage requirements apply to all hazardous waste generators, though the specific standards differ by generator category.

-Generator CategoryMonthly Generation ThresholdStorage Time LimitPrimary Regulation
+Generator CategoryMonthly Non-Acute Generation ThresholdStorage Time LimitPrimary Regulation

-Large Quantity Generator (LQG)>1,000 kg/month90 days40 CFR 262.17
+Large Quantity Generator (LQG)1,000 kg/month or more90 days40 CFR 262.17

 This guide focuses on the physical storage standards applicable to LQGs and SQGs.
 For a full breakdown of differences between generator categories, see our SQG vs. LQG Requirements guide.